Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

 * [Inception-v1/GoogLeNet](https://arxiv.org/abs/1409.4842)
     * Title: Going Deeper with Convolutions
     * Year: 17 Sep `2014`
-    * Author: Christian Szegedy
+    * Authors: Christian Szegedy, Wei Liu, Yangqing Jia, Pierre Sermanet, Scott Reed, Dragomir Anguelov, Dumitru Erhan, Vincent Vanhoucke, Andrew Rabinovich
     * Abstract: We propose a deep convolutional neural network architecture codenamed "Inception", which was responsible for setting the new state of the art for classification and detection in the ImageNet Large-Scale Visual Recognition Challenge 2014 (ILSVRC 2014).
 The main hallmark of this architecture is the improved utilization of the computing resources inside the network.
 This was achieved by a carefully crafted design that allows for increasing the depth and width of the network while keeping the computational budget constant.
 To optimize quality, the architectural decisions were based on the Hebbian principle and the intuition of multi-scale processing.
 One particular incarnation used in our submission for ILSVRC 2014 is called GoogLeNet, a 22 layers deep network, the quality of which is assessed in the context of classification and detection.
 * [Inception-v2/Batch Normalization](https://arxiv.org/abs/1502.03167)
     * Title: Batch Normalization: Accelerating Deep Network Training by Reducing Internal Covariate Shift
     * Year: 11 Feb `2015`
-    * Author: Sergey Ioffe
+    * Authors: Sergey Ioffe, Christian Szegedy
     * Abstract: Training Deep Neural Networks is complicated by the fact that the distribution of each layer's inputs changes during training, as the parameters of the previous layers change.
 This slows down the training by requiring lower learning rates and careful parameter initialization, and makes it notoriously hard to train models with saturating nonlinearities.
 We refer to this phenomenon as internal covariate shift, and address the problem by normalizing layer inputs.
 Our method draws its strength from making normalization a part of the model architecture and performing the normalization for each training mini-batch.
 Batch Normalization allows us to use much higher learning rates and be less careful about initialization.
 It also acts as a regularizer, in some cases eliminating the need for Dropout.
 Applied to a state-of-the-art image classification model, Batch Normalization achieves the same accuracy with 14 times fewer training steps, and beats the original model by a significant margin.
 Using an ensemble of batch-normalized networks, we improve upon the best published result on ImageNet classification: reaching 4.9% top-5 validation error (and 4.8% test error), exceeding the accuracy of human raters.
 * [Inception-v3](https://arxiv.org/abs/1512.00567)
     * Title: Rethinking the Inception Architecture for Computer Vision
     * Year: 02 Dec `2015`
-    * Author: Christian Szegedy
+    * Authors: Christian Szegedy, Vincent Vanhoucke, Sergey Ioffe, Jonathon Shlens, Zbigniew Wojna
     * Abstract: Convolutional networks are at the core of most state-of-the-art computer vision solutions for a wide variety of tasks.
 Since 2014 very deep convolutional networks started to become mainstream, yielding substantial gains in various benchmarks.
 Although increased model size and computational cost tend to translate to immediate quality gains for most tasks (as long as enough labeled data is provided for training), computational efficiency and low parameter count are still enabling factors for various use cases such as mobile vision and big-data scenarios.
 Here we explore ways to scale up networks in ways that aim at utilizing the added computation as efficiently as possible by suitably factorized convolutions and aggressive regularization.
 We benchmark our methods on the ILSVRC 2012 classification challenge validation set demonstrate substantial gains over the state of the art: 21.2% top-1 and 5.6% top-5 error for single frame evaluation using a network with a computational cost of 5 billion multiply-adds per inference and with using less than 25 million parameters.
 With an ensemble of 4 models and multi-crop evaluation, we report 3.5% top-5 error on the validation set (3.6% error on the test set) and 17.3% top-1 error on the validation set.
 * [Inception-v4/Inception-ResNet](https://arxiv.org/abs/1602.07261)
     * Title: Inception-v4, Inception-ResNet and the Impact of Residual Connections on Learning
     * Year: 23 Feb `2016`
-    * Author: Christian Szegedy
+    * Authors: Christian Szegedy, Sergey Ioffe, Vincent Vanhoucke, Alex Alemi
     * Abstract: Very deep convolutional networks have been central to the largest advances in image recognition performance in recent years.
 One example is the Inception architecture that has been shown to achieve very good performance at relatively low computational cost.
 Recently, the introduction of residual connections in conjunction with a more traditional architecture has yielded state-of-the-art performance in the 2015 ILSVRC challenge; its performance was similar to the latest generation Inception-v3 network.
 This raises the question of whether there are any benefit in combining the Inception architecture with residual connections.
 Here we give clear empirical evidence that training with residual connections accelerates the training of Inception networks significantly.
 There is also some evidence of residual Inception networks outperforming similarly expensive Inception networks without residual connections by a thin margin.
 We also present several new streamlined architectures for both residual and non-residual Inception networks.
 These variations improve the single-frame recognition performance on the ILSVRC 2012 classification task significantly.
 We further demonstrate how proper activation scaling stabilizes the training of very wide residual Inception networks.
 With an ensemble of three residual and one Inception-v4, we achieve 3.08 percent top-5 error on the test set of the ImageNet classification (CLS) challenge.
 * [PolyNet](https://arxiv.org/abs/1611.05725)
     * Title: PolyNet: A Pursuit of Structural Diversity in Very Deep Networks